 - articularis genu

 The lower extremity is composed of the medial and lateral condyles, adductor tubercle, patellar surface and intercondylar fossa.
 It is larger than the upper extremity and articulates with the tibia and patella at the knee.

-Anteriorly, the condyles are slightly prominent and separated from oneanother by the patellar surface.
+Anteriorly, the condyles are slightly prominent and separated from one another by the patellar surface.
 Posteriorly, they project considerably and the interval between them forms a deep notch, the intercondylar fossa.
-The lateral condyle is more prominent than the medial.
+The medial femoral condyle is larger than the lateral.

-The articular surface of the lower end of the femur occupies the anterior, inferior and psoteriro surfaces of the condyles.
+The articular surface of the lower end of the femur occupies the anterior, inferior and posterior surfaces of the condyles.

 A number of muscles originate from the distal femur:

 The third trochanter is an anatomic variant of the proximal femur.
 It is a rounded prominence, sometimes found at the superior most margin of the gluteal tuberosity, and acts as an insertion site of the ascending tendon of the gluteus maximus muscle 4.

 The femur ossifies in cartilage.
 A center in the shaft appears in utero (8th week) and a center at the distal femur appears at birth (end of 9th fetal month) with its presence a medicolegal evidence of maturity.
 The distal portion is the growing end with its epiphysis uniting with the shaft after 20 years.

 A center appears in the femoral head at the age of 1, greater trochanter at 3, and lesser trochanter at 12 years.
 These fuse with the shaft at about 18 years of age.